by Brian A. Wilkins

 Eleventh Amendment Qualified Immunity

 Qualified immunity protects cops, jail guards, probation officers, parole officers and U.S. agents.
+It was first recognized by the U.S. Supreme Court in Pierson v.
+Ray (1967).
 These individuals “qualify” for immunity as long as they don’t violate American citizens’ well-established Constitutional rights under color of law.

 Clear violations of First Amendment rights (freedom of speech, press, and religion) by police would not qualify for immunity.
 Fourth Amendment illegal seizures, Eighth Amendment cruel and usual punishment, etc. also do not qualify for immunity.
 Americans negate this Constitutional perk when they can prove Constitutional violations.
 But it takes years of litigation and money for an attorney to attempt holding criminal officials accountable.
 As a result, the criminals get away with it anyway.

 Police all across the United States frequently rape, murder and assault American citizens.
 The perpetrators rarely receive a punishment equal to the crime.
 There are currently at least three cases pending in state courts involving cops killing American people.
 The defendant police are either facing involuntary manslaughter charges or only found guilty of involuntary manslaughter.
 This is the unspoken, unwritten perk of “qualified immunity.”
 Police can kill someone while on duty.
 But U.S. tradition charges cops with only involuntary manslaughter.
 Most other Americans who take someone’s life face either life in imprisonment or the death penalty.

 Absolute Immunity and Private Prisons